jjbailey/sentinal/README.md

 ## Build, Install

-sentinal requires the pcre-devel package for building the software.
+sentinal requires the pcre2-devel package for building the software.

     # cd sentinal
     # make